Porting Guide

 DDI Range

-DDIs (Direct Dialling In) also referred to as DIDs are a range of numbers used for callers to dial directly a specific extension or user.
+DDIs (Direct Dialling In), also referred to as DIDs, are a range of numbers used for callers to dial directly a specific extension or user.
 DDI numbers are associated with the MBN.
 There can be multiple DDI ranges associated with one MBN.
 DDI ranges should be listed on your invoice.

 Associated Number